iAmAaven/iAmAaven/README.md

 # Hello, my name is Aapo Harjunpää!

-I'm a 23-year-old software developer and IT engineering student from Finland.
+I'm a 23-year-old software developer and an IT engineering student from Finland.
-I've been programming **since 2019**.
+I've been programming **since June of 2019**.

+---
+### Right now, I am...
+- ...developing my first ever Steam release!
+The development began in January 2026 and I'm aiming to release it by 2028, at the latest.
+- ...pursuing my Bachelor's degree in software engineering!
+Expected graduation is in May of 2028.

 ---
 ### About me